 Add to that, the Manali-Leh route is still considered long and with five high-altitude mountain passes, it is closed for several months every year.
 Thus, this enviable road of the 297-km length extending from Nimmu-Padum-Darcha road has many benefits.
 These include reducing the commute time to directly reach Kargil from Manali to only 522 Kms from the current nearly 700 Kms.

 Detailed description of the road journey

-Let’s begin with covering the entire journey and how it will pan out for you.
-In the upcoming sections I will pen down the detailed distances between key points, things you need to keep in mind and the overall day plan for your easy reference!
+Let’s begin by covering the entire journey and how it will pan out for you.
+In the upcoming sections, I will pen down the detailed distances between key points, things you need to keep in mind, and the overall day plan for your easy reference!

 Old Route portion of Manali Leh Highway: Manali – Darcha

 Those familiar with the Manali Leh highway will have no trouble deciphering this route.
 This journey follows the regular route, albeit, with the new addition of the Atal Tunnel, saving us precious time and ensuring easy access to the journey ahead